-ADVANCED ENCRYPTION STANDARD
+ADVANCED ENCRYPTION STANDARD (AES)

 The Advanced Encryption Standard (AES, also called “Rijndael”) is a specification for the encryption of electronic data.
 Effective as a US federal government standard since 2002, AES is a particularly robust and flexible algorithm for use across software and hardware.